-Figure 7. (a) Auto-covariance of the original 20-min fluxes (cruise JR18007) and a fit to the noise-free auto-covariance function extrapolated back to a zero time shift. (b) CO2 flux auto-covariance functions with different averaging time scales.
-The black line represents the auto-covariance of the original 20min fluxes.
-The 20-min fluxes are further averaged at different time scales (1, 2, 3 and 6 hour) and the corresponding auto-covariance functions are shown with different colours (dark blue, orange, green and light blue).
+Figure 7. (a) Auto-covariance of the original 20 min fluxes (cruise JR18007) and a fit to the noise-free auto-covariance function extrapolated back to a zero time shift. (b) CO_2 flux auto-covariance functions with different averaging timescales.
+The black line represents the auto-covariance of the original 20 min fluxes.
+The 20 min fluxes are further averaged at different timescales (1, 2, 3, and 6 h), and the corresponding auto-covariance functions are shown with different colours (dark blue, orange, green, and light blue).